-Approximately 5.5 miles of jeep trails and 5.5 miles of snowmobile trails, open when this Plan was originally adopted, have been closed.
-A modest stream-gauging station was placed in 1978 at the confluence of the East Inlet and Lost Brooks on the former Sagamore property, now part of this wilderness.
-This facility has since been removed.
+Approximately 5.5 miles of jeep trails and 5.5 miles of snowmobile trails have been closed.
+A modest stream-gauging station which was installed in 1978 at the confluence of the East Inlet and Lost Brooks on the former Sagamore property has been removed.